onefastsnail/docker-development-images/README.md

 Run these commands inside the app/dist folder, ensure you link to the correct .env files and vars.

-* docker run --rm -it -v $(pwd):/app --link mysql:mysql --env-file ../../env/mysql.env --env-file ../../env/app.env --env-file ../../env/wp.env onefastsnail/wpcli wp --allow-root user list
+* docker run --rm -it -v $(pwd):/app --link mysql:mysql onefastsnail/wpcli wp --allow-root user list

 ## Notes

-* To be used on a Linux machine, as the reference to the ssh keys dont work on a Mac.
+* To be used on a Linux machine, as the reference to the $SSH_AUTH_SOCK variable doesnt exist on a Mac, and requires some symbolic linking goodness :).

 ## Credits